This post may contain affiliate links. Click for complete disclosures.

 REMEMBER TO SUBSCRIBE TO THE NEWSLETTER FOR FREE AND RECEIVE WEEKLY RECIPE NOTIFICATIONS AND SUBSCRIBER ONLY BONUSES.

-How to make the best gluten-free mashed potatoes.
+Follow these simple steps to make the best gluten-free cheesy mashed potatoes.

 - Boil the potatoes.
 Cook and chop the bacon, shred the cheese and chop the green onion.